acreyes/kamayan/docs/dispatcher.md

 ```cpp title="dispatcher/tests/test_dispatcher.cpp:poly"
 --8<-- "dispatcher/tests/test_dispatcher.cpp:poly"
 ```

+!!! note

+    `POLYMORPHIC_PARM`s must be declared in the `kamayan` namespace in order to specialize the `OptInfo_t` that is used to inform the dispatcher of some debugging information.

 Only `enum`s that have been declared like this can be used in the `options` list used by the dispatcher.
 The `options` `OptTypeList` is a list of types, one for